kepkovaj/git-fun/flowers_app/Flowers/about/README.md

 ## Flowers App
-The Flowers App enables the user to hide and reveal pictures of flowers.
+The Flowers App enables users to explore visual effects of hiding and revealing images of flowers.

 ## Notices
 The current version is working with Xcode Version 7.2.1